 A Quick Overview of Ketones, Ketosis, and Other Keto Terms

 Before we jump into the science and side effects of KETO//OS, we must develop a basic understanding of some not-so-common terms.
 Throughout this article, you will see the words ketosis, ketogenesis, ketones, ketone bodies, and exogenous ketones.
-They are all related, but also have some significant differences.
+They are all related but also have some significant differences.

 Ketosis is when our body burns ketones for fuel, and these ketones are created via a process called ketogenesis.

 The science behind the effects that ketones have on the body is in its early stages.
 However, many studies have found that being in ketosis provides us with benefits that extend beyond what we previously expected.
-In fact, the benefits of ketones are so promising that they outweigh the potential side effects.

-- Exogenous ketones raise blood ketone levels and decrease the liver’s ketone production in the short term
+- Exogenous ketones raise blood ketone levels and decrease the liver’s ketone production in the short term.

-- The ketogenic diet has been proven to be safe in the short-term and long-term.
+- The ketogenic diet has been proven to be safe in the short term and long term.

 - The ketogenic diet can help people with reversing common conditions like heart disease, diabetes, and obesity.